Ahh…. Assam. If there is one region of the world that holds the esteem and loyalty of tea aficionados, it is Assam.

 Tea drinkers volunteer that Vahdam’s Premium CTC Assam Black Tea has strength and boldness and just enough maltiness to make this a true Assam tea.

 The light maltiness may be a result of firing temperature or it could be related to native soils.
 In any case, the consensus among reviewers is that the tea is well balanced and has a crisp aroma, indicating freshness.

 Those who do not drink tea regularly can be hard to impress.

-This is why I suggest that for social gatherings or other special occasions that you brew up a leaf that is flavorful without being too strong.
+This is why I suggest that for social gatherings such as holiday feasts or other special occasions that you brew up a leaf that is flavorful without being too strong.

-When I first poured this tea, I could immediately tell from the aroma that the profile was mild compared to the other Assam black teas that I review here.
+When I first poured this Assam tea, I immediately detected an aroma that was mild compared to the other black teas that I review here.
 Mild yet Assam-confident, which is how I would describe the flavor of this fine tea as well.

-I like a soft steep with this CTC as well: One teaspoon in 205°F water for 3 minutes.
+I also like a soft steep with this CTC: One teaspoon in 205°F water for 3 minutes.

 And does it ever pair well with baked goods!
 Well, to be more specific, I paired it incidentally with breakfast cereal and milk.
 So I suppose that I did “add” milk and sweetener, if indirectly, to this particular tea.
-It was a nice pairing, and I think that I now have a friend for that slice of blueberry pie that’s waiting in the fridge.
+It was a nice pairing, and I think that I now have a friend for that slice of Thanksgiving pecan pie that’s waiting patiently in the fridge.